 New Study Links Sleeping Too Little (Or Too Much) To Reduced Heart Health

 When it comes to sleep, you might think "the more rest, the better," right?
-According to a new study by the American College of Cardiology, it's not that simple.
+According to a new study by the American College of Cardiology1, it's not that simple.

 Studying the connection between sleep & heart health.